goFrendiAsgard/jurnal-chiml/survey.md

 The instructor explains:

 * The nature of this research: We want to measure how usable and readable is CHIML
-* Chimera-Framework: How to use and install it
+* Chimera-Framework: How to use and install it.
+The resource is available online [here](https://github.com/goFrendiAsgard/chimera-framework/wiki)
-* CHIML: The basic structure of the language
+* CHIML: The basic structure of the language.
+The specification is also availabe online [here](https://github.com/goFrendiAsgard/chimera-framework/wiki/CHIML)

 ## Web Service Explanation (~ 10 minutes)